alchemistry/alchemtest/docs/gomc.rst

 .. automodule:: alchemtest.gomc

-The :mod:`alchemlyb.gomc` module features datasets generated using the `GOMC <http://gomc.eng.wayne.edu/>`_ Monte Carlo simulaiton engine.
+The :mod:`alchemlyb.gomc` module features datasets generated using the GPU Optimized Monte Carlo (`GOMC <http://gomc.eng.wayne.edu/>`_) simulation engine.
 They can be accessed using the following accessor functions:

 .. currentmodule:: alchemtest.gomc